 - To apply any filter to the selected picture, just click on it.
 In Figure 4, you can see the Photocopy filter applied to the selected picture.
-Compare picture in Figures 1 and 4.
+Compare pictures in Figures 1 and 4.

 Figure 4: Filter applied to the selected picture

 - Once you have applied a filter to the picture, you can fine-tune the effect to control the resultant effect.
 To do that, first make sure that the picture is selected, then select the Artistic Filter Options, the last option within the Filters gallery (highlighted in blue in Figure 3, above).
 This will summon the Format Picture dialog box, along with the Artistic Filters option selected in the sidebar as shown in Figure 5.